 Give a name to the applied solution. right now, it has a generic name Configuration.
 In addition, at the same time, learn one more way to edit object properties, which is the Properties window.
 To open this window, double-click the top row of the Configuration object tree or right-click on the top, and then click Properties (Alt+Enter).

-Now, in the same way as you did for subsystems, type in the Name property the name of applied solution: Hello1C.
+Now, in the same way, as you did for subsystems, type in the Name property the name of the applied solution: Hello1C.
 Then edit the automatically generated value of the Synonym property to Hello, 1C.

 Figure 3-4.
 Applied solution properties